GeoSensorWebLab/sensorthings-dashboard/CONTRIBUTING.markdown

 # How to Contribute

 You can help this project by sending feature requests, bug reports, patches, or merge requests.
+All communication and contributions are expected to follow our project's [Code of Conduct](CODE_OF_CONDUCT.markdown).

 Our [Issue Tracker][Issue Tracker] is currently private to our development team.